Herniated disc: Why not operate? (5 reasons)

 Let me share in this article a list of 5 reasons (non-exhaustive) explaining why not operating a herniated disc is the best option in certain cases.

-These isolated cases are generally associated with severe symptoms (such as weakness in the legs or urinary incontinence).
+These isolated cases are usually associated with severe symptoms (such as weakness in the legs or urinary incontinence).
 A doctor will be able to tell you if your condition requires urgent medical (or surgical) intervention.

 Why not operate on a herniated disc?